andreluzz/cas-xog/README.md

 This is a new easy way of creating reading and writing XOG files.
 Using a XOGDrive.xml file you can define with objects you would like to read and write.

+### How to use:

+1. Download the last stable executable release.
+2. Create a folder called "driver" with a the xogDriver xml file defining the objects you want to read and write.
+3. Create a file called xogEnv.xml, in the same folder of the cas-xog.exe, to define the environments connections configuration.
+4. Execute the cas-xog.exe and follow the instructions in the screen.

 ### Description of attributes for tag file:

 | TAG | Description |